Skip to content

 Supplements: Added Insurance

 • A multivitamin mineral supplement: Each person requires all nutrients to function optimally.
-A deficiency in just one vitamin or mineral may create health problems and imbalances.
+A deficiency in one single vitamin or mineral may create health problems and imbalances.
 A good multivitamin acts as an “insurance policy” ensuring kids get all the nutrients they need for the day.

 Planning and Preparation